Skip to content

 Girls should pretend to walk in a line

-The best way to walk is to literally but one foot in front of the other one, as if you were walking on a line.
+The best way to walk is to put one foot in front of the other as if walking in a line.

 Walking legs wide open looks like a guy walking.